Amazon River dolphins, popularly called ‘botos,’ are freshwater dolphins living in the rainforest rivers of South America

 Botos look very different to marine dolphins.
 First of all, they’re pink.
 Born gray, adult Amazon River dolphins turn pink or pinkish-grey as they mature, with males being both bigger and pinker than females.
 That’s not the only difference though.
 With low, ridge-like dorsal fins, long, skinny snouts, plump bodies, chubby cheeks and round, bulbous foreheads, botos have developed a unique look of their own.

 Even with their generously-sized heads though, botos have fairly small eyes.
 This may lead you to think that river dolphins struggle to see, but in fact, their eyesight is actually pretty good.
 Aided by their unfused neck vertebrae, they can get a good look at their underwater worlds by turning their heads in all directions and checking things out from every angle.

-Baby botos are born a bluish-grey colour and they get pinker as they age.
+Baby botos are born a bluish-gray color and they get pinker as they age.
 Mature males are pinker than females, which could be to do with their penchant for fighting.
-As wounds heal, they are covered with pink scar tissue eventually replacing their grey skin.
+As wounds heal, they are covered with pink scar tissue eventually replacing their gray skin.

 What’s life like for a boto?

 Usually found alone, in mother-calf pairs or in small pods of 3 or 4 individuals, botos are rarely found in large groups.
 While sometimes 20 to 40 botos can be found feeding together in one area, it’s not particularly common and they generally prefer keeping themselves to themselves.